xilix/OrganicBG/README.md

   ],
   // The DOM content where the particles will be moving in the background "content": document.getElementById("header-inner"),
-  // Just to control the performance it says not to have more than 12
+  // Just to control the performance it tells not to have more than 12
-  // particles running at one time.
-To do that once reach the limit it
+  // particles running at the same time.
+To do this once reach this limit it
-  // just forbid to add more
+  // just forbid to add more particles
   "limit": {"to": 12, "reach": "dontAdd"},
   "fps": 30
 });